MohammedRaheem-P/Paris-France-Madrid-/README.md

-# Word-Analogy-using-Word-Embedding
-Paris : France  :: Madrid : ?
+# Paris : France  :: Madrid : ?

 Here I used a word_embedding subset to get word vectors of countries and capitals